b00tc4mp/eurofirms-bootcamp-202305/staff/cristian-giraldez-seijo/fullstack/project/doc/README.md

 ## Technical description

 Unregistered users can access and read content on the aplication.
 Registered users have more options: explore, create and improve stories.
-They can write complete stories or add answers to existent questions.
+They can write complete stories or add answers to the existing questions.
 They can also answer questions or add subplots that start at a specific point and end at a "shortcut," facilitating transitions.
 Only the author sees messages about unconventional chapters, which are links to other segments.
 These shortcuts can include time jumps and give readers choice about which parts to read.

 ### Data model